borisfaure/bastardkb-rs/README.md

 - One Shot Actions
 - Hamming codes to improve the reliability of the communication between the two halves of the keyboard
-- Switch to bootloader mode by pressing a key combination
 - ...